neskodi/threejs-boilerplate/README.md

 const gltfloader = new THREE.GLTFLoader();
 ```

+###### The ES6 way

-Or if you prefer the module way, do not add the extra script tag, instead change
+If you prefer to use real-time modules, do not add the extra script tag, instead change
 the type of scripts.js to ```module```:

 -- in index.html